-Join Terri Wagner for an in-depth discussion in this video Classifying requirements, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Classifying requirements, part of Project Management Foundations: Requirements.

 - Requirements need to be defined, organized,…and clearly understood by the project team members…and the involved stakeholders.…Classifying requirements helps us define…and organize our work.…A guide to the business analysis body of knowledge…provides a few definitions of a requirement.…One of those definitions is a condition or capability…needed by a stakeholder to solve a problem…or achieve an objective.…IEEE tends to focus on capabilities,…conditions and constraints.…